gradle/actions/setup-gradle/README.md

 This configuration will automatically apply `v3.16.2` of the [Develocity Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/), and publish build scans to https://develocity.your-server.com.

 This example assumes that the `develocity.your-server.com` server allows anonymous publishing of build scans.
-In the likely scenario that your Develocity server requires authentication, you will also need to configure an addition environment variable with a valid [Develocity access key](https://docs.gradle.com/enterprise/gradle-plugin/#via_environment_variable).
+In the likely scenario that your Develocity server requires authentication, you will also need to configure an additional environment variable with a valid [Develocity access key](https://docs.gradle.com/enterprise/gradle-plugin/#via_environment_variable).

 ## Configuring Develocity injection

-The `init-script` supports a number of additional configuration parameters that you may fine useful.
+The `init-script` supports several additional configuration parameters that you may find useful.
 All configuration options (required and optional) are detailed below:

 | Variable                          | Required | Description |
 |-----------------------------------| --- | --- |